HiQA: A Hierarchical Contextual Augmentation RAG for Multi-Documents QA: Methodology

 \section{Methodology}

 Our proposed HiQA system is composed of three components: Markdown Formatter (MF), Hierarchical Contextual Augmentor (HCA), and Multi-Route Retriever (MRR).
-The MF module processes the source document, converting it into a markdown file, a sequence of segments.
-Rather than dividing the document into fixed-size chunks, each segment corresponds to a natural chapter, comprising both chapter metadata and content.
+Our MF approach differs significantly from existing methods by focusing on leveraging contextual information to accurately determine chapter title levels and numbering while maintaining consistency within the sliding window.
+This serves as the foundation for extracting the hierarchical structure of titles.
+The MF module processes the source document, converting it into a markdown file composed of a sequence of segments.
+Rather than employing the conventional approach of dividing the document into fixed-size chunks, we segment it based on natural chapters, each incorporating both chapter metadata and content.
+This ensures that the metadata accurately defines the corresponding chapter's content.
 HCA module extracts the hierarchical metadata from the markdown and combines it, forming cascading metadata, thereby augmenting the information of each segment.
 The MRR module employs a Multi-Route retrieval approach to find the most suitable segments, which are then provided as context inputs to the Language Model.